wynessgp/sqa-risk-recreation/docs/bva/domain/GameEngine.md

 throw an exception.
 Though generally, these exceptions will be handled by calling initializePlayersList.

 ## BVA Step 1
-Input: The amount of players that will be in the current game (field), the underlying collection representing the players (field)
+Input: The underlying collection representing the players (field)

 Output: A yes/no answer whether we were able to successfully modify each player's list to their setup-determined army counts.

 ## BVA Step 2
 Input:
-- numPlayers: Interval [2, 6]
 - Underlying PlayerColor storage: Collection

 Output: